 We will review the register annually (or on a more regular basis at our discretion).
-We may, at our discretion, add properties to the register.
+We may, at our discretion, add properties to the register where Council makes an application on the owners or trustees behalf and we consider that the conditions and criteria of the policy are met.

-We may also determine that properties no longer comply either fully or in part, and either remove them from the register or reduce the extent of the relief.
+We may also determine that properties no longer comply either fully or in part with the conditions and criteria on which the application for relief was granted.
+In such a case, we may, and either remove them the property from the register or reduce the extent of the relief from the start of the next rating year.